 A career as a pilot would be a great choice if you're an adventurous ISTP who prides yourself on skill with complex controls and instrumentation.
 Airline pilots transport passengers and cargo; commercial pilots may test aircraft, dust crops or perform law enforcement duties.
 Either way, piloting entails tremendous responsibility.
 Mistakes can mean the destruction of lives and property.
 If you're interested in becoming a pilot, you must receive flight training at an accredited flight school, then accumulate a certain number of flight hours in order to qualify for FAA licensure.
 Depending on the type of license you want – private, commercial, etc. – you may need anywhere from 40 to 250 hours of minimum flights hours.
 Another way to gain flight experience is to serve in the U.S. Armed Forces as a military aviator.

-If you're an ISTP with an extensive knowledge of team sports and you'd like to use that knowledge to champion a team to victory, you might consider a career as an athletic coach.
-Coaches train athletes in skills needed to successfully compete in team sports.
-High school coaches are usually teachers who only coach part time.
-College coaches, however, work full time at their vocation.
+If you're an ISTP with extensive knowledge of team sports and you'd like to use that knowledge to champion a team to victory, you might consider a career as an athletic coach.
+Coaches train athletes in skills needed to compete successfully in team sports.
+High school coaches are usually teachers who only coach part-time.
+College coaches, however, work full-time at their vocation.
 They travel extensively, not just for away games but also to scout out new talent.
 Most coaches start out as athletes who play the sport they love.
-If you want to become a college coach, you'll need to earn a Bachelor's degree in physical education, exercise and sports science or a related field.
+If you want to become a college coach, you'll need to earn a Bachelor's degree in physical education, exercise and sports science, or a related field.
 You'll also want to look into gaining work experience as an assistant coach.

 Hot careers for ISTPs are those which utilize the Crafter's practical, problem-solving nature.
 ISTPs epitomize grace under pressure, an essential trait for careers that necessitate a high level of responsibility for the safety and welfare of others.